MicroBinfie/conference2020/src/pages/articles/2016-02-02---Session-3/index.md

 * **16:00 Discovery of a new lineage of *Mycobacterium tuberculosis*** Conor Meehan (University of Bradford)
-* **16:30 Machine learning and whole genome sequencing: Dragging classical method of *Legionella pneumophila* serotyping, kicking and screaming, into the 21st century**
+* **16:30 From phylogenetics to phylogenomics: between bacterial strains and the tree of life**
-  Shatavia Morrison (CDC - NCIRD/DBD/RDB)
+  Leonardo de Oliveira Martins  (Quadram Institute Bioscience)
 * **17:00 Combating *Shigellosis* in endemic settings with pathogen genomics**
   Rebecca Bengtsson (The University of Liverpool)
 * **17:20 Virtual coffee break**